How to Adopt

 - They tend to be a mix of confidence and submissiveness and want to please their owners.

 - Usually Moderate Energy, that can usually be satisfied with daily walks and play or training time.
 They tend to need some basic obedience lessons, and some supervision and management in certain situations.
 Can do well in novice homes that provide training and exercise.

 Level 3 dogs need strong leadership and daily training and exercise:

 - These are dogs with the standard breed temperament.
 Confident, assertive and pushy, will challenge leadership status.
 Independent problem-solvers that will try to out-think their owners.
 Usually require owners with prior GSD or similar experience or access to trainer assistance.
 This level of rescue dog are often untrained and physically stronger dogs, but they are highly trainable as family pets.
 These are not competition dogs nor working dogs.
 This is our average, well bred, 1-3 year old adolescent dog, especially males.
 With training, these dogs often mature to a level 2 at the age of about 4 years old.

 - Usually Moderate to High Energy.
 Need physical and mental exercise, every day including in the rain or snow.

-Level 4 are dogs that require tremendous amount of time commitment and knowledge of the breed and training:
+Level 4 dogs require a tremendous amount of time commitment, knowledge of the breed, and training:

 - Puppy Level 4: All GSD puppies are Level 4.
 They require owners who are home often enough, and have enough patience, time, energy, and experience to appropriately exercise and train a GSD puppy and make it through the nipping, chewing, digging, jumping up on people, clawing, mouthing, barking and destroying your most expensive items stages, that usually last from 8 weeks to 2 years old.
 Must have prior puppy training experience.